Date: 23th Jan 2019

 I decided I'd wear something half-decent this time.
 I brought a change of clothing with me to work so I could go straight from there to the train station.
 I'm glad, because I'm currently wearing some big clunky boots and they're keeping my feet warm.

-Alright, so who did I go and see?
-I went to see Kameron Michaels and Blair St Clair, two queens from season 10 of RuPaul's Drag Race.
+I made the trek to see Kameron Michaels and Blair St Clair, two queens from season 10 of RuPaul's Drag Race.
 Originally Latrice Royale was performing instead of Blair, but pulled out after I'd bought tickets.
-I was a tad cheesed off as it was Latrice I'd actually wanted to see, but no matter!
-A night out's a night out.
+Dick move from Latrice, but whatever.

 I fumble my way around the streets of Manchester and make my way to the venue.
 I passed around 3 gay bars before finding a mural on a wall - 'Welcome to Manchester's gay village!'
 A whole ass village!
 There were so many bars, and I walked past a fetish shop too.
 There was a gorgeous mesh top in the window but I didn't have the time nor cash to go mooching round in there.